GRI 401 Employment

 ---|

-The assurance of product safety for customers is anchored in the Bertelsmann Code of Conduct (see GRI 102-16 ): “Our products and services must not contain defects or unsafe features that could lead to the endangerment of health (...)” (see GRI 417 ).
+Product safety for customers is anchored in the Bertelsmann Code of Conduct (see GRI 102-16 ): “Our products must not contain defects or unsafe features that could have adverse effects on health or property” (see GRI 417 ).

-If external parties work for the company, their deployment and employment must be in accordance with Bertelsmann’s corporate values (see GRI 401 ).
-In the case of cooperation with external companies, safety briefings are ensured.
-Some German companies already employ external company coordinators.
-These coordinators monitor and check the activities of external organizations, e.g., building cleaners, repair companies, maintenance companies, and inspection organizations.
+If external parties work for the company, their assignment and employment must be in accordance with the corporate values of Bertelsmann (see GRI 401 ).
+In the case of cooperation with external companies, the implementation of safety briefings is ensured subject to the situation concerned.
+In several German companies, external company coordinators are already employed.
+They accompany and monitor the activities of external companies, e.g., cleaning services of buildings, repair companies, maintenance companies, or inspection organizations.

 GRI 403-8 Workers covered by an occupational health and safety management system